neilalexander/vyatta-cjdns/README.md

 You may also need to manually adjust your firewall to allow traffic on the `bind-address` that you specified.

-The EdgeRouter X claims architecture `mipsel`, but the EdgeRouter Lite claims architecture `mips`.
-If you have problems installing the `.deb` file onto the EdgeRouter Lite, then change the `Architecture: mipsel` line in `debian/control` to `Architecture: mips` and then run `make package` to rebuild the package.
+The EdgeRouter X claims architecture `mipsel`, but the EdgeRouter Lite claims architecture `mips64`.
+Not currently sure how to cross-compile for `mips64` using crossbuild on Jessie.
+Any thoughts appreciated.